This chapter is dedicated to SH, as a very small way to show my thanks for all the support you show me in chasing my dream!

 A second bottle top formed; blurred letters marked its stop and when Harry poked it beside the original, he noticed the colours weren’t quite right.

-More focus and I’ll have that down with a bit of practice.
+More focus and I’ll have that down.

 Nev repeated the spell next to him, flicking his wand.
 He caught the tip on the desk and dropped it.
 The bottle caps continued to multiply, showering off the desk and onto Nev who’d bent to retrieve his wand.